colorpalettestudio/Color-Harmony-Generator/replit.md

 ## Overview

 Palette Pro is a professional color palette generator application designed for graphic designers and creative professionals.
 The application provides an interactive color wheel interface for selecting base colors and generating harmonious color palettes using various color theory rules (monochromatic, analogous, complementary, triadic, split-complementary, and tetradic).
 Users can manipulate color properties, adjust lightness levels, copy colors to clipboard, and utilize modern browser features like the EyeDropper API for color picking.
+The application includes a color history undo feature (Cmd+Z / Ctrl+Z) that allows users to navigate back through randomly generated colors.

 ## User Preferences